KermabonStephane/data-jpa-test-all/README.md

 * A simple test with DataJpaTest.
 * A test with DataJpaTest that use liquibase.
 * A test with DataJpaTest that use the hibernate `create-drop` feature to create the test database.
+* A test with DataJpaTest that use flyway.

 ## List of examples:
-In the futur I add:
+In the future I add:

-* A test with DataJpaTest that use flyway (in progress).
 * A test with DataJpaTest that use test container (on postgresql)
 * A test with DataJpaTest that use Zonky.
+* A test with hql query